Translate

 Huerta-Lewis social justice

 The Huerta-Lewis Social Justice Residential Learning Community (SJRLC) is a unique opportunity for students to take an active role in creating positive social change at Cal Poly and beyond.
-In partnership with University Housing, the Office of University Diversity and Inclusion (OUDI), Cal Poly Ethnic Studies, and Student Diversity and Belonging this community offers a dynamic environment for students to develop their leadership skills while putting Cal Poly’s "learn by doing" philosophy into action.
+In partnership with University Housing and the Office of University Diversity and Inclusion (OUDI), this community offers a dynamic environment for students to develop their leadership skills while putting Cal Poly’s "learn by doing" philosophy into action.

 The Huerta-Lewis SJRLC welcomes students who are passionate about social justice and equity, with priority given to Ethnic Studies undergraduate students.
 In this residential community, students will participate in a range of required for-credit academic courses and co-curricular activities designed to provide a holistic understanding of social justice and inclusive leadership.
 By engaging in these experiences, students will gain valuable knowledge and skills that they can apply in their future careers and communities.